 Supplementary Materials:

 Auxillary Supplementary Materials.
 A standalone c++ implementation of the model and a python script for recreating Figure 1D from the main text.
 Download the files and from the command compile using e.g., ‘g++ -O3 evolve.cpp -o evolve’, run the model using ‘./evolve’, then plot using ‘python plot.py’.
+This standalone program is part of the full code and analysis available in the repository: https://github.com/ABRG-Models/AttractorScaffolding

 Figure 1.
 Self-organization accelerates natural selection.
 A A network of n=5 interacting genes are shown labelled a–e, each with n inputs labelled i–v.
 The (partial) truth table determines the expression level of each gene in response to each pattern of gene expression, and the coloured elements thus constitute the ‘genome’, here specifying a maximally fit network (f=1).
 B The dynamics of this network reveal five attractors (one with a limit cycle of length two).
 Every possible gene expression pattern is represented by one dot, and the transitions between them are represented by arrows.
 Initial states [10000] and [00000] map to target states [10101] and [01010] as point attractors.
 C Evolution of ten genomes by attractor scaffolding (mutation rate p=0.1), with the generations at which f=1 aligned to zero; evolution yields long periods of stasis punctuated by sharp fitness increments.
 The bold trace shows the evolution that gave rise to the network in the preceding panels.
 D Distribution of generations required to discover f=1 networks at a range of mutation rates (p=0.5 corresponds to random search).
 Lower mutation rates search more locally, and increasingly accelerate evolution.